Thomas Mackenzie: Diplomatic career

 The new Prime Minister Massey appointed him to London as High Commissioner of New Zealand to the United Kingdom.
 He served in this role until 1920 during which time he carried an unexpectedly high workload due to the advent of World War I. He was New Zealand delegate at the peace conferences with Austria, Bulgaria and Turkey in 1919, a member of the Dardanelles Commission and the Imperial War Graves Commission (later the Commonwealth War Graves Commission).
 Historian David Hall wrote that his work as New Zealand's wartime High Commissioner was the most valuable period of his career.

 Later life and death

 In March 1921 he was appointed member of the New Zealand Legislative Council for Otago.

 In 1923 he supported Val Sanderson in establishing the Native Bird Protection Society (later the Royal Forest and Bird Protection Society of New Zealand) and was the society's first president.
 New Zealand historian Tom Brooking wrote that Mackenzie's greatest contribution was his vigorous support of the cause of conservation in New Zealand.

-Mackenzie died in Dunedin in 1930 and was buried in the Dunedin Northern Cemetery.
+Mackenzie died in Dunedin on 4 February 1930 of heart failure and was buried in the Dunedin Northern Cemetery.